-We develop and provide high performance server solutions based upon an innovative, modular and open-standard architecture.
-Our primary competitive advantages arise from how we use our integrated internal research and development organization to develop the intellectual property used in our server solutions.
-These have enabled us to develop a set of design principles and performance specifications that we refer to as Super SSI that meet industry standard SSI requirements and also incorporate advanced functionality and capabilities.
-Super SSI provides us with greater flexibility to quickly and efficiently develop new server solutions that are optimized for our customers' specific application requirements.
-Our modular architectural approach has allowed us to offer our customers interoperable designs across all of our product lines.
-This modular approach, in turn, enables us to provide what we believe to be the industry's largest array of server systems, subsystems and accessories.
+We develop and manufacture high performance server solutions based upon an innovative, modular and open architecture.
+Our primary competitive advantages arise from how we use our integrated internal research and development organization coupled with our deep understanding of complex computing requirements to develop the intellectual property used in our server solutions.
+These have enabled us to develop a set of design principles and performance specifications that meet industry standard Server System Infrastructure, or SSI, requirements and also incorporate the advanced functionality and capabilities required by our customers.
+We believe that our approach provides us with greater flexibility to quickly and efficiently develop new server solutions that are optimized for our customers' specific application requirements.
+Our modular architectural approach has allowed us to offer our customers what we believe to be the industry's largest array of server systems and subsystems and accessories with performance optimized for their unique applications.